14 of the best family hiking vacations in the USA

 This beautiful park features sandstone gorges and canyons that were formed by erosion from melting glacial waters.

-There are 11 hiking trails ranging from easy to very rugged, so hikers of all abilities can enjoy this gorgeous park.
-Most of these trails are accessed by crossing a 200-foot wooden suspension bridge over the Sugar Creek.
+The 11 hiking trails ranging from easy to very rugged, so hikers of all abilities can enjoy this gorgeous park.
+Most of these family friendly hiking trails are accessed by crossing a 200-foot wooden suspension bridge over the Sugar Creek.

 Maine: Tumbledown Mountain